-Faculty, staff, and students who wish to learn more about sexual assault, dating violence, domestic violence and/or stalking or who wish to schedule professional development in these areas should contact evoc@uhs. wisc.edu for a consultation and list of upcoming events.
-UHS EVOC staff are available to provide or coordinate training upon request.
-UHS EVOC staff provide training and technical assistance about prevention strategies, supporting a survivor, and resources available on campus and in the community.
+Faculty, staff, and students who wish to learn more about sexual assault, dating violence, domestic violence and/or stalking or who wish to schedule professional development in these areas should contact uhs.wisc.edu/wpss and complete a request form for a consultation and list of upcoming events.
+UHS VPSS staff are available to provide or coordinate training upon request.
+UHS VPSS staff provide training and technical assistance about prevention strategies, supporting a survivor, and resources available on campus and in the community.
 They do not provide training about nor enforce policies regarding institutional reporting requirements.

 The Title IX Coordinator can provide training upon request about institutional reporting requirements and resources/rights for victims of sexual assault, dating violence, domestic violence, stalking, and/or sexual harassment.
-For more information, contact david.blom@wisc.edu or titleix coordinator@wisc.edu.
+Additionally, the Title IX Coordinator will provide focused trainings in areas where patterns or systemic problems arise.
+For more information, contact lauren.hasselbacher@wisc.edu or titleix coordinator@wisc.edu or titleix coordinator@wisc.edu.